 Main Focus: Similes

-This resource is based on chapter 9 – Attack On All Fronts and focuses on the similes used in the story.
+This resource is based on chapter 9 – Attack On All Fronts and focuses on the similes used in the book.

 Your Year 5 / Year 6 children will look at identifying similes and improving sentences by creating similes based on the information given.Unlock Resource